BairuiZhang/BairuiZhang.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 Happy to be selected for the fully funded Singtel Exposure Program.
+See you in Singapore!
 - *2025.02*: &nbsp;🎉🎉 A Paper Have Submitted to ARR, Are Medical LLMs Ready?
 A Critical Study Using Checklist.
 - *2024.12*: &nbsp;🎉🎉 Happy to Receive RPG Studentship from HKUST with ¥120,000 per year.
 - *2024.10*: &nbsp;🎉🎉 A Paper Have Submitted to NAACL, Augmenting Categorical Emotion Detection with Visual Emotion Priors.